ShangLanyu/shanglanyu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science and Engineering, University of Notre Dame, 2023 (expected)
+* Ph.D. in Computer Science and Engineering, _University of Notre Dame_, 2023 (expected)
-* M.S. in Data Science, New York University, 2017
+* M.S. in Data Science, _New York University_, 2017
-* B.S. in Applied Mathematics, University of California - Loa Angeles, 2014
+* B.S. in Applied Mathematics, _University of California - Loa Angeles_, 2014

 Teaching